HBFCrew/default_content_deploy/README.md

 ### Important rules for import content

 - Imported entity is determined by UUID (it can be either new or already existing).
 - ID of entity is preserved, so entity can not change its ID.
 - Non-existing entity (the new one) is created with exported ID.
 - Existing entity is updated only if imported entity is newer (by timestamp of the last entity change).
 - Imported entity with the same or older time than the current existing entity is skipped.
 - If a file entity does not have an existing file, the file will be created.
-  The file will be recreated even if there is a existing file entity but its file has been deleted.
+  The file will be recreated even if there is a existing file entity, but its file has been deleted.
 - If the new entity ID is already occupied by some existing entity, it is skipped.
 - This behavior can be changed by parameter *--force-update*

 ***drush dcdi --force-update***

 - Existing entity is overwritten by the imported entity (the old entity is deleted and a new entity with the same ID is created from imported JSON file).
 - There is an exception for the user-type entity that only updates the UUID and the username, because overwriting a user entity would result in creating a blocked user without password and email (the user entity export JSON file doesn't contain such information).

 ***drush dcdi --verbose***